alexdangel/alexdangel.github.io/index.md

 ## Hi there!

-I am a doctoral student at the [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics) at Heidelberg University.
+I am an economics doctoral student supervised by [Timo Goeschl](https://www.awi.uni-heidelberg.de/en/node/270) at the [Research Center for Environmental Economics](https://www.awi.uni-heidelberg.de/en/research/environmental-economics) at Heidelberg University.
+I study behavioral aspects of air quality information collection and disclosure using field experimental, spatial, and quasi-experimental methods.
+My dissertation is supported by a scholarship from the [German Federal Environmental Foundation](https://www.dbu.de/en/).

-## Research Interests

-- **Field Experiments**
-- **Air Pollution**

 ## News